-I am a Research Programmer at USC's Department of Population and Public Health Sciences, where I work on studying Complex Systems using Statistical Computing.
-Starting November 2021, I will be an Assistant Professor of Research at the Division of Epidemiology at the University of Utah.
+I am an Assistant Professor of Research at the Division of Epidemiology at the University of Utah.
+I work on studying Complex Systems using Statistical Computing.
 I have over ten years of experience developing scientific software focusing on high-performance computing, data visualization, and social network analysis.
 My training is in Public Policy (M.A.
 UAI, 2011), Economics (M.Sc.
 Caltech, 2015), and Biostatistics (Ph.D.
 USC, 2020).

 I obtained my Ph.D. in Biostatistics under the supervision of Prof. Paul Marjoram and Prof. Kayla de la Haye, with my dissertation titled "Essays on Bioinformatics and Social Network Analysis: Statistical and Computational Methods for Complex Systems."